Curriculum

 Who are the instructors?

-Mr. Zhengang Xie and Mrs. Mei Hu are our lead music teachers.
-Mr. Xie is a famous Jinghu virtuoso.
-He is a disciple of the well-known Jinghu master Tang Zaixin.
-Mrs. Hu is a famous Yueqin virtuoso.
-They have participated in many performances across the world.
-They also have over 20 years of experience teaching young students folk musical instruments.
-In 2020, they moved to Minnesota and introduced the traditional Chinese instruments to the community and Yucai's students.
+Mr. Xie is a renowned Jinghu virtuoso and a disciple of the celebrated Jinghu master, Tang Zaixin.
+Mrs. Hu is an accomplished Yueqin virtuoso.
+Both have participated in numerous performances worldwide and have over 20 years of experience teaching young students to play traditional folk instruments.
+In 2020, they moved to Minnesota and introduced traditional Chinese instruments to the local community and Yucai’s students.
+They take great pleasure in teaching Yucai’s students.

 Who can attend this class?